SLAM-Former: Putting SLAM into One Transformer: SLAM-Former

-\paragraph{Training Frontend with Backend Cooperation.} To bridge frontend and backend operations (Mode 2), we train $f$ with \emph{mixed attention} to simultaneously process backend and cache-sharing functionality.
+To bridge frontend and backend operations (Mode 2), we train $f$ with \emph{mixed attention} to process backend and cache sharing functionality.
 Specifically, the backend refines map tokens with full attention, $\bar{\V M} = f_{\text{bn}}(\V M)$, while the frontend processes new images in the same forward pass as the backend, using causal attention that is equivalent to conditioning on the backend-refined KV cache: $\V F = f_{\text{fn}}(\V I)_{\V C_{\V M}}$.